 "What was that all about?"
 Spano said he later asked Jereis.
 "He indicated that Sandy needs to trust me."

 Also, Spano reported, Jereis complained about the lack of Ridge Hill jobs "for the Republican leadership,” a suggestion that Forest City was not sharing the wealth.
-(Spano, who last year was elected Mayor as a Democrat--he switched parties in 2007--has delivered in at least one small way: he hired Jereis’s wife.)
+(Spano, who subsequently was elected Yonkers Mayor as a Democrat--he switched parties in 2007--has delivered in at least one small way: he hired Jereis’s wife.)

 On September 25, 2005, however, Spano could only report frustration to the man who hired him, Forest City’s Bender, who had served as Chief of Staff to one-time New York City Council Speaker Peter Vallone and had come up through the ranks of the Thomas Jefferson Democratic Club, a powerhouse South Brooklyn political club.